 If you wish to defer, you will not have to reapply.
 Simply let us know via email that you would like to defer, and we will inform UCAS to change your application to a deferred application.
 Your email needs to be sent to email@example.com and must include your full name, UCAS number and the instructions to defer for the following year.

-Applicants who choose to firm accept our BSc offer have the opportunity to switch to the Integrated Masters programme if they exceed this offer on results day.
-Applicants wishing to take up this opportunity would need to email email@example.com prior to enrolment to request this change.
+Applicants who choose to firm accept our BSc offer have the opportunity to switch to the Integrated Masters programme if they exceed their offer on results day (AAA in 3 A levels or above (or equivalent qualification) for the Integrated Masters).
+Applicants wishing to take up this opportunity would need to email firstname.lastname@example.org prior to enrolment to request this change.
 We would then change your registration guaranteeing a place on the Integrated Masters programme.
 We will only guarantee this opportunity to applicants who choose to firm accept our offer of a place, not applicants that accept us as insurance.

 If you meet the conditions of our BSc offer, but don't exceed it, there would still be a second opportunity to switch into an Integrated Masters programme at the end of Year 2.
 However, this would be dependent on you meeting the University’s Year 2 progression criteria, assessment average of 55% at the end of stage 2 (second year), AND that we still had space on our Integrated Masters programmes.
 We have capacity for about 120 Integrated Masters and in most years we do have space available.
 Your place on the integrated Masters would not be dependent on firm or insurance choice if you switch to the Integrated Masters at the end of Year 2 and space is available.